Inputs#

 Callable

-- RATapi.inputs.make_controls(input_controls)#
+- ratapi.inputs.make_controls(input_controls)#

-Converts the controls object to the format required by the compiled RAT code.
+Convert the controls object to the format required by the compiled RAT code.

 - Parameters: